I wrote this story in 2008. Most of my predictions have not come true yet, but we're getting closer every day.

 “I’m not participating in any test,” shouted Liz.
 “Just leave me alone.”

 The screen went black and Liz heard the woman’s voice say, “You have successfully cast your ballot for Senator Baita.
 Thank you for participating in this presidential election test.”

-“I didn’t even push a button,” Liz said.
+“I didn’t push a button,” said Liz.